AlxHnr/nano-backup/README.md

-mirror      | Like copy, but if a file gets removed from the system, it will also be removed from the backup. track       | Keep a full history of every change. ignore      | Allows specifying regular expressions for excluding paths.
+mirror      | Like copy, but if a file gets removed from the system, it will also be removed from the backup. track       | Keep a full history of every change. ignore      | Allows specifying regular expressions for excluding paths. summarize   | Allows specifying regular expressions for directories which should not be listed recursively during backups.

 ## Frequently asked questions